netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/tls-certificates.md

 ## Prerequisite

-For handling TLS certificates using Citrix ingress controller, you need to [enable TLS support in Citrix ADC](#enable-tls-support-in-citrix-adc-for-the-application) for the application and also if you are using certificates in your Kubernetes deployment then you need to [generate Kubernetes secret using the certificate](#generate-kubernetes-secret).
+For handling TLS certificates using Citrix ingress controller, you need to [enable TLS support in Netscaler](#enable-tls-support-in-citrix-adc-for-the-application) for the application and also if you are using certificates in your Kubernetes deployment then you need to [generate Kubernetes secret using the certificate](#generate-kubernetes-secret).

-### Enable TLS support in Citrix ADC for the application
+### Enable TLS support in Netscaler for the application

-Citrix Ingress Controller uses the **TLS** section in the ingress definition as an enabler for TLS support with Citrix ADC.
+Citrix Ingress Controller uses the **TLS** section in the ingress definition as an enabler for TLS support with Netscaler.

 !!!
 "Note"
     In case of Default certificate or Preconfigured certificates, you need to add an empty secret in the ***spec.tls.secretname*** field in your ingress definition to enable TLS.